openharmony/docs/en/application-dev/reference/apis/js-apis-resource-manager.md

 getMediaContentBase64(resId: number, density: number, callback: AsyncCallback&lt;string&gt;): void

-Obtains the Base64 code of an image with the screen density corresponding to the specified resource ID.
+Obtains the Base64 code of an image with the specified screen density based on the specified resource ID.
 This API uses an asynchronous callback to return the result.

 **System capability**: SystemCapability.Global.ResourceManager